huachuman/PubMed-DOI-Redirect/README.md

 # PubMed-DOI-Redirect
-Automatically detects and redirects you from PubMed article pages to the corresponding articles on the publisher’s website using the DOI link.
+A Tampermonkey/Greasemonkey script that automatically detects and redirects you from PubMed article pages to the corresponding articles on the publisher’s website using the DOI link.

 ## Why?
 Because PubMed metadata is usually inferior compared to publisher's websites when importing into the Zotero Connector, and I don't like having to click the DOI link every time I load a PubMed page.